(KS2, Year 4)

 - Divide this number (24) by the divisor, and write the whole number answer above the line.
 (Note: do not count remainders.)

-The slider below shows another example of how to divide.
+Lesson SlidesThis slider below shows another example of how to divide: Open the slider in a new tab

 - The number you divide is the dividend.